chronotope/chrono/README.md

 They have almost equivalent interfaces as their timezone-aware twins, but are not associated to offsets obviously and can be quite low-level.
 They are mostly useful for building blocks for higher-level types.

+## Limitations

+Only proleptic Gregorian calendar (i.e. extended to support older dates) is supported.
+Be very careful if you really have to deal with pre-20C dates, they can be in Julian or others.

+Date types are limited in about +/- 262,000 years from the common epoch.
+Time types are limited in the nanosecond accuracy.

+Leap seconds are supported in the representation but Chrono doesn't try to make use of them.
+(The main reason is that leap seconds are not really predictable.)
+Almost *every* operation over the possible leap seconds will ignore them.
+Consider using `NaiveDateTime` with the implicit TAI (International Atomic Time) scale if you want.

+Chrono inherently does not support an inaccurate or partial date and time representation.
+Any operation that can be ambiguous will return `None` in such cases.
+For example, "a month later" of 2014-01-30 is not well-defined and consequently `UTC.ymd(2014, 1, 30).with_month(2)` returns `None`.

+Advanced offset handling and date/time parsing is not yet supported (but is planned).